Thies Christophersen: Career

-Christophersen eventually fled the country, first to Belgium, and later to Kollund in Denmark where he spent 10 years.
-There he established the Kollund-Verlag (Kollund Publishing House), which distributed denialist material throughout the world.
+In Kollund, he established the Kollund-Verlag (Kollund Publishing House), which distributed denialist material throughout the world.
 He appeared in two videos, in which he claimed that it was a privilege for prisoners to be detained in Auschwitz.
-According to Christophersen they were treated excellently, and were given the opportunity to be deployed to work groups (in reality forced labour) appropriate to their professions.
+According to Christophersen they were treated excellently, and were given the opportunity to be deployed to work groups (in reality forced labour) appropriate to their professions, calling it a "religious-cultural supporting program".
+Die Bauernschaft was seized by the authorities several times, first in 1978 and last in 1994.
+In 1995 the distribution rights for this set of publications passed to Ernst Zündel in Canada, but he relinquished this just a year later.